JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 ### Trigger classification {#shiny-complete-pkg-trigger}

 There will be a need for a function that sends a message to the front end to trigger the classification.
-In the application built previously the `id` of the image to classify was hard-coded, this must be changed when building a package.
+In the application built previously the `id` of the image to classify was hard-coded this must be changed when building a package.

-First, this will give users a much better interface where they may use whatever `id` suits them rather.
+First, this will give users a much better interface where they may use whatever `id` suits them.
 Second, this will allow using the model to classify images that may be placed in different places and bear different ids.

 ```r
 # R/classify.R